Continuing Education Activity

 - Explain the common physical exam findings associated with cinchonism.

-- Describe the importance of improving care coordination amongst the interprofessional team to enhance the delivery of care for patients with cinchonism.
+- Describe the importance of improving care coordination among the interprofessional team to enhance care delivery for patients with cinchonism.

-Quinoline derivatives are used for a multitude of reasons, including as a class IA antiarrhythmic (quinidine), an anti-malarial agent, and for certain viral infections, including SARS-CoV-2 for a period of time.
+Quinoline derivatives are used for many reasons, including as a class 1A antiarrhythmic (quinidine), an anti-malarial agent, and certain viral infections, including SARS-CoV-2, for a period of time.
 This article further elucidates the full spectrum of cinchonism.

 Cinchonism is a collection of symptoms stemming from the ingestion of quinoline derivatives.
 The term “cinchonism” is derived from the source of quinine, the bark of the cinchona tree.
 Its use dates back to early reports in the 18th century as an anti-malarial agent used by sailors and soldiers.
-Modern-day medicine continues to utilize these drugs for the treatment of a myriad of conditions.
+Modern-day medicine continues to utilize these drugs for the treatment of a myriad of conditions, such as:

 - Cardiac arrhythmias

 - Leg cramps